 Mario’s passing in 2011 left me wanting to find out more about Mario, the person.
 Our recent trip to Goa was to pay tribute to this iconic artist.

 The drive from Panjim to Loutolim, Mario’s hometown, was picturesque – paddy fields and coconut groves till as afar as the eye can see.

 When we reached Loutolim, we drove down an unpaved road to reach the 400-year old Casa de Miranda – a stunning mansion constructed in the Indo-Portuguese style.
-We were happy to admire it from a distance.
+As there is no gallery or space accessible to the public at Casa de Miranda, we were happy to admire it from a distance.

 We left wondering what his life might have been in Loutolim, far away from the media spotlight and the trappings of city life.

 Our next stop on this tribute journey was the Mario Gallery in Porvorim.
 Here, renowned architect Gerard da Cunha (with the permission of the Miranda family) has converted Mario’s work into a plethora of merchandise, thus keeping his memory alive and giving Mario fans an opportunity to own a piece of his work.